Coffeekraken/gridle/README.md

 ## Set multiple grid properties at one

-Gridle offer you multiple ways to set grid properties on your elements, the gridle_set is one of these ways
+Gridle offer you multiple ways to set grid properties on your elements, the gridle_set and gridle universal mixin are some of these ways

 ```scss
 #sidebar {